Fiber to the Home

 What will the outside of my house look like?
 What boxes /equipment will be there?

 In some cases, the fiber will run directly to your house and to the current box you already have on your home for DSL and telephone access.
 In other cases, a new location may be chosen if it is determined to be a better location to receive the fiber.

 If you’re starting in my town, how long will it take to get fiber to my house?

 That will depend on the size of the town.
 We will notify you one to two weeks before we plan to bury fiber to your home.

 Will there be an interruption in my service during construction of fiber to my home?

 There will be a short interruption in service for just a few minutes that will occur while we disconnect the DSL service and switch to the new fiber service.

-Fiber will allow us to deliver much faster Internet speeds than we ever have before.
-All Internet plan speeds will increase and the technology will allow for even higher speeds in the future without significant additional construction for the foreseeable future.
-We are working on new data plans now, which will be released in June.
+Fiber will allow us to deliver much faster internet speeds than we ever have before.
+All internet plan speeds will increase and the technology will allow for even higher speeds in the future without significant additional construction for the foreseeable future.

-The village of Hampton will be first community to receive fiber, followed by Aurora and then Doniphan.
-We are currently developing the schedule and plan for each community and will share that information as the construction progresses.
+The village of Hampton was the first community to receive fiber, followed by Aurora and then Doniphan.
+We will share schedule information as the construction progresses.